 Eating Better is not saying we have to give up meat completely.
-Rather for those who choose to eat meat, we recommend moderating our meat consumption – whether red, white or processed meats – while also choosing ‘better’ meat that is naturally-fed, has a known provenance and is produced to high animal welfare, environmental and quality standards.
+Rather for those who choose to eat meat, we recommend moderating our meat consumption – whether red, white or processed meats – while also choosing ‘better’ meat that is naturally fed, has a known provenance and is produced to high animal welfare, environmental and quality standards.

 How can people take part?

-Eating Better is building support to demonstrate to policy makers, businesses and others who can make a difference that the time is right to incorporate Eating Better’s approach into policies and practices.
+Eating Better is building support to demonstrate to policymakers, businesses and others who can make a difference that the time is right to incorporate Eating Better’s approach into policies and practices.

 You can find out how to get involved here.
-We’re inviting people to get involved by signing up to our e-newsletter, following us on Twitter and like us on Facebook and supporting our featured campaigns.
+We’re inviting people to get involved by signing up for our e-newsletter, following us on Twitter and like us on Facebook and supporting our featured campaigns.